tridge/cuav/capturescripts/chameleon/Readme.txt

 The cuav git repo must be in the ~/ directory

-Install these via the following commands: sudo apt-get install python-pip python-dev python-opencv libusb-1.0.0-dev libdc1394-22-dev" pip install future numpy
+Install these via the following commands: sudo apt-get install python-pip python-dev python-opencv libusb-1.0.0-dev libdc1394-22-dev pip install future numpy

 Ensure your system has the correct permissions to access the camera.
-Run "installrules.sh" to add the permissions.
+Run "installrules.sh" to add the permissions, then reboot.

 To build this module, run:
 python setup.py build_ext --inplace